MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/5-testformat.md

 ## Specification for Tests in PQ/PQOut format

-The tests for verifying extension connectors with the PQSDK Test Framework should be written in PQ/PQOut Format.
+The tests for verifying extension connectors with the Power Query SDK Test Framework should be written in PQ/PQOut Format.

 Following are the types of files that you need to be aware of while working with Power Query SDK Test Framework: